 The following are our vaccines available at our clinic.

 Rabies: A deadly viral disease.
 Any pet that is seen at our hospital needs to have a current Rabies vaccine administered at the time of the appointment or have proof of a current Rabies vaccine.
 An animal’s first Rabies vaccine is given at 12-15 weeks of age and then yearly to every three years thereafter.

-DAP: Stands for distemper, hepatitis, parvo, and parainfluenza.
+DAPP: Stands for distemper, adenovirus, parvo, and parainfluenza.
 They are deadly viral diseases causing neurologic issues, internal organ failure, severe intestinal and respiratory issues.
 Given in four rounds at 6,9,12 and 15 weeks of age.
 Then given yearly to every three years thereafter.

 Influenza: Upper respiratory virus.
 No dog has immunity because the virus is a mutated strain of equine influenza.
 All pets are at risk.
 Infected pets are non-symptomatic while shedding/spreading the virus.
 Given in two rounds at 9 and 12 weeks of age then yearly thereafter.

 Leptospirosis: Bacteria that can be picked up from coming into contact with contaminated water and the urine of raccoons, squirrels, opossums, and other Texas wildlife.
 Causes liver and kidney damage.
 People are also able to contract this fatal disease from wildlife and contaminated pets.
 Given in two rounds at 9 and 12 weeks of age, then yearly thereafter.

 Lyme: Tick borne disease.
 Causes fever, arthritis, affects joints and causes chronic pain.
 People can also contact this disease from ticks.
 Given in two rounds at 12 and 15 weeks, then yearly thereafter.